tomcuel/Boulogne_Half_Marathon_Analysis/README.md

 ## Runners categorization
 #### Data pre-processing
-During the data pre-processing phase, I computed various indicators, such as pace intervals and differences between split times, to analyze the pace progression during the race.
-This step was essential for identifying trends and patterns in the runners' performances.
+During the data pre-processing phase, I **computed various indicators**, such as pace intervals and differences between split times, to analyze the pace progression during the race.
+This step was essential for **identifying trends and patterns in the runners' performances**.

 Additionally, I merged the M0-10H and M0-10F categories into two broader groups for both sexes to ensure that no category contained too few participants.
-This required updating all category ranks accordingly.
+This required **updating all category ranks** accordingly.

 Below is a comparison between the original categories defined by the Fédération Française d'Athlétisme (FFA) and the new categories used for analysis: